safeer-in/angularjs-boilerplate/readme.md

 #AngularJS-RequireJS-Sass-Gulp Boilerplate

+Dynamic loading of controllers and views using RequireJS and angular route provider's `resolve` property.
+Supports modular folder structure. multiple views also supported anguar ui-router is used for routing.
+Thanks to https://github.com/DanWahlin for the Idea. (http://weblogs.asp.net/dwahlin/dynamically-loading-controllers-and-views-with-angularjs-and-requirejs)

- Install all npm components
+ Install npm components

 `$ npm install`

- Install all bower related components
+ Install bower components

 `$ bower install`